 More on SSL

-If you need the CloudFlare-issued SSL with CNAME setup, there may be an extra manual step, unless one of the CNAMEs chosen is www
+If you need the CloudFlare-issued SSL with CNAME setup, there may be an extra manual step, unless one of the CNAMEs chosen is www.

 If you use a different CNAME, ask your CloudFlare contact for the SSL verification meta tag which will need to be placed temporarily on your site at the root domain or www.
+You may also upload your custom SSL certification (Business and Enterprise customers only).

 Turning CloudFlare Off